tab1-web/faq/docs/signature/faq.md

 - No, you cannot freight them once you have opened them.

 ### Can I set a Title with Color Title Reborn Donation Item?
-- Yes, even if you are not in a clan, you can set a color and title text for your character.
+- Yes, even if you are not in a clan, you can set a color and title text for your character unlimited times.

 ## General